Big Island Bars, Clubs, Kava Cafes

 Phone: (808) 322-2994

-Great meeting place, great food and drinks, nice sports bar with 9 large HD screen, live music on Fri. nights.
+Great meeting place, great food, and drinks, a nice sports bar with 9 large HD screen, live music on Fri. nights.
 Pool league on Tues.
-Football Sunday breakfast 8am-11am.
+Football Sunday breakfast at 8 am-11 am.
 Daily Food & Drinks Specials.

 Hilo Town Tavern

 The Hilo Town Tavern is Hilo’s answer to the classic dive bar.
 The full bar with local beers on tap can make just about anything a guest could want, but don’t expect anything too fancy or gourmet.
 There’s always an equal blend in here of college students, locals, regulars and visitors.
 Open mic happens every Tuesday night with no cover charge.
 A porch area provides space and fresh air, while a pool table and game room a big draw for a lot of people.
 The menu has standard bar food offerings but with a local twist.
 Live music happens most nights of the week, with official concerts – booked popular bands – taking place also.
 Look around town for flyers or call to find out about those.
 A dance floor happens most nights of the week, and patrons can feel free to let loose on it.